top of page

 Everyone tells me it’s important for your kids to fail.

-Yet I hate watching it.
-My tendency is to jump in, make a strategy, fix, encourage, prop up and initiate Success 101 strategies.
+But gosh is it hard to watch.
+I want to jump in, make a strategy, fix it, encourage, prop up and initiate Success 101 strategies.
 But I know that isn’t what is needed.
+Failure and life experience are what is needed.
+This too is part of learning and growing up.

 My son bombed his first community college essay paper.
 I can tell by the look in his eyes that he is devastated.
 Usually I would do all the things that overbearing, micro-managery moms would do.
+Let's go, all hands on deck, activate the plan.
 We can fix this.
-Or truly, I can fix this.
-But this is not about I.
+That was my typical response.
+But not this time.

-Instead, I softly say a few words and then I let him figure it out.
+I softly say a few kind words and then I let him figure it out.
 I say a silent prayer to Jesus that he does.
 I know this too is part of preparing him for launching.
 I realize that in college he will have a million tiny failures like this and he needs to know how to handle them.
+The greatest gift I can give my kid is to show that I have confidence in him, despite his failures.
+I don't do anything.
+I love and I pray.
+And that is all.

-I wait and I love, but I don’t fix.
+I wait with love, but I don’t fix.
 I don’t solve.
-Because he needs to know he can.
+Because my child needs to know he can.

 Recent Posts